Ritesh-sviet/ReactJS/README.md

 Special Notice:

-🚨 `Note`: Please ensure that you have `node` installed in you system and included node_modules and bootstrap in you folder before procedding
+🚨 `Note`: Please ensure that you have `node` installed in your system and included node_modules and bootstrap in you folder before procedding

 👉 To add node_modules please run the command `npm install` in terminal